Category: Soup

 Add the oil to a large stock pot over medium heat.
 Add in the carrots & mushrooms and saute for about 5 minutes

-Add the grated ginger and garlic, saute for another 2 minutes
+Add the grated ginger, garlic, and Thai Spice and saute for another 2 minutes.

-I usually have some homemade chicken stock in the fridge, but we’re not being picky these days.
-So if you have a box of good quality chicken broth, let’s use it!
+I usually have some homemade chicken stock in the fridge, but if you have a box of good quality chicken broth, let’s use it!

 Measure out 6 cups of chicken stock, 3 tablespoons of soy sauce and 1 tablespoon of sriracha as well